 An account of Wells’ visit in the Smithfield Herald picked up the “freak of nature” observation, which subsequently helped earn Flower Hill mention in a mobile tour guide.
 Suddenly, Flower Hill was the place to be: on May 4, 1937, more than 4,760 visitors (the capacity of the visitor registration book) descended on Flower Hill from throughout the state and as far away as New England.
 The masses returned the following spring to catch the rhododendron bloom, but after that, interest in Flower Hill mysteriously dwindled.

 In 1988, a grassroots effort arose to revive Flower Hill.
 A year later, TLC mounted a campaign to raise nearly $45,000 to purchase 10 acres along and atop Moccasin Creek.
 The land was successfully acquired in 1989 and Flower Hill Nature Preserve opened to the public in 1993.

-With just a half mile of trail, don’t come to Flower Hill Nature Preserve expecting an intensive aerobic workout (though be advised the east end of the trail is challenging).
+With just a half-mile of trail, don’t come to Flower Hill Nature Preserve expecting an intensive aerobic workout.
 Rather, come expecting to marvel at a geographic anomaly that once thrust this tiny slice of Johnston County into national prominence.